odin-lang/odin-lang.org/content/docs/overview.md

 ## Assignment statements

-The assignment statement assigns a new value to a variable/location:
+The assignment statement assigns a new value to a variable:

 ```odin
 x: int = 123 // declares a new variable `x` with type `int` and assigns a value to it
 x = 637 // assigns a new value to `x`
 ```

 `=` is the assignment operator.

 You can assign multiple variables with it:

 ```odin
 x, y := 1, "hello" // declares `x` and `y` and infers the types from the assignments
 y, x = "bye", 5
 ```

 **Note:** `:=` is two tokens, `:` and `=`.
 The following are all equivalent:

 ```odin
 x: int = 123
 x:     = 123 // default type for an integer literal is `int`